regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 ### Credit Class

 A credit class is the primary abstraction for an ecosystem service credit.
-A credit class is associated with a credit type that represents the primary unit of measurement for the accepted methodologies included within the credit class.
-Information about the approved methodologies are typically stored off-chain, securely hashed, timestamped, and then included in the metadata field.
+Each credit class is associated with a credit type that represents the primary unit of measurement that the credit accounts for (e.g. metric tons of CO2e sequestered).
+Information about the accepted methodologies for each credit class are typically stored off chain and referenced in the credit class's `metadata` field using a hash-based content identifier, such as an [IRI](https://github.com/regen-network/regen-ledger/blob/fc3df53f2ef3fcb43219f280417854813077792b/x/data/iri.go#L11-L24).

-A credit class also defines an admin, an address with permission to update the credit class, and a list of approved issuers, addresses with permission to issue credit batches under the credit class.
+Each credit class also has an admin (an address with permission to update the credit class) and a list of approved issuers (addresses with permission to issue credit batches under the credit class).

 For more information about the properties of a credit class, see [ClassInfo](https://buf.build/regen/regen-ledger/docs/main/regen.ecocredit.v1#regen.ecocredit.v1.ClassInfo).

 ### Project

 A project describes the high-level on-chain information for a project implementing the approved methodologies defined within a credit class.
-Each credit batch is associated with a project, backing each issuance with information about the project.
+Each credit batch is associated with a project, giving every issuance of credits a direct link to information about the project responsible for the ecological regeneration represented by the credit batch.

 Over a project's lifecycle, it's expected that many credit batches will be issued at different points in time (e.g. at the conclusion of each monitoring period).
 To ensure that only legitimate projects are registered on-chain, projects can only be created by an issuer for the given credit class.